animorphcoop/shared-futures-space/README.md

 This is a Django + Wagtail + Postgres + Redis + Celery stack.
 We use Docker and Docker Compose to setup a development environment.

+### Environment

+First, we need to setup some environment variables:

+1. Run `cp .env.example .env`
+1. Edit `.env` with your settings and password

+Continue with Docker section below.

 ### Docker

+This will start the stack in dev mode, though without frontend assets.
+After this, continue in the section below to setup styles and JavaScript.

 Linux & MINGW64 on Windows: